-I mean, whose to say your child might not be another Tim Tebow or Bill Gates, or a scientist like the people who discovered lasik surgery, effective anivirus software or treatments for cancer?
+I mean, whose to say your child might not be another Tim Tebow or Bill Gates, or a scientist like the people who discovered lasik surgery or treatments for cancer?

 How do we know if our child really has potential?
 How are we to know if his childhood dreams can actually become reality?